bensutherland/stacks_workflow/README.md

 on GitHub.

 ## Installing stacks_workflow

-### Download and install the most recent version of this workflow
+Download and install the most recent version of this workflow.
 For the rest of the project, use the extracted or cloned folder as your working directory. **All the commands in this manual are launched from that directory.**